I was reluctant to buy this Samlip strawberry cream cake. It was big and it looked like a very dry pound cake.

 This strawberry cream cake cost me $2.39 plus taxes at Chicago’s downtown Hmart!

 ADR: 711 W Jackson Blvd, Chicago, IL 60661 [Gmaps]

 The cake is 3 oz (85g) and it was about 3.5 inches (8.89cm) wide in diameter.
 I would say it was about 2 inches (5.08cm) thick.

 Would I buy it again?
 YES!

 This is a treat I would enjoy buying again.
 I didn’t realize it at first but it’s on the packaging; it says to keep frozen.
-As I said above, I kept it in the fridge to keep the cake fresh so the filling was nice and cool.
+As I said above, I put it in the fridge so the filling was nice and cool.
 It seems that it’s supposed to be eaten that way.
-For me, there wasn’t enough filling, especially around the edges, but my biggest issue was that the cake is dry even with the filling.
-I would still recommend having a milk or coffee with it; that’s what I did.
+For me, there wasn’t enough filling, especially around the edges, but my biggest issue was that the cake was dry even with the filling.
+I would recommend having milk or coffee with it.

 My Yumdroplets rating